ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: Introduction

 \section{Introduction}

-Information extraction aims to extract structured information from unstructured text into structured data formats, including tasks such as entity-relation triple extract (RE), named entity recognition (NER), event extraction (EE)~\citep{tjong-kim-sang-2002-introduction, ratinov2009design,wei2020novel,zheng2021prgc,li2020event}, \etc. It is a fundamental and crucial task in natural language processing~\citep{sarawagi2008information}.
+Information extraction aims to extract structured information from unstructured text into structured data formats, including tasks such as entity-relation triple extract (RE), named entity recognition (NER), event extraction (EE)~\citep{ratinov2009design,wei2020novel,zheng2021prgc,li2020event}, \etc. It is a fundamental and crucial task in natural language processing~\citep{sarawagi2008information}.
 Working with an enormous amount of labeling data is always hectic, labor-intensive, and time-consuming.
 Hence, many organizations and companies rely on IE techniques to automate manual work with zero/few-shot methods, \eg, clinical IE \citep{agrawal2022large}.

-Recent works~\citep{agrawal2022large,jeblick2022chatgpt,zhang2022would} on large-scale pre-trained language models (LLM), such as GPT-3~\citep{brown2020language}, InstructGPT~\citep{ouyang2022training} and ChatGPT \footnote{\url{https://openai.com/blog/chatgpt}}, suggest that LLMs perform well in various downstream tasks even without tuning the parameters but only with a few examples as instructions.
-Hence, it is a timing question: Is it feasible to prompt LLMs to do zero-shot IE tasks under a unified framework?
-It is challenging because the structured data containing multiple dependent elements are difficult to extract through one-time prediction, especially for some complex tasks like RE.
+Recent works~\citep{agrawal2022large,jeblick2023chatgpt,zhang2022would} on large language models (LLMs), such as GPT-3~\citep{brown2020language}, InstructGPT~\citep{ouyang2022training} and ChatGPT\footnote{\url{https://openai.com/blog/chatgpt}.}, suggest that LLMs perform well in various downstream tasks even without tuning the parameters but only with a few examples as instructions, but there has been little work investigating their potential for zero-shot IE. Thus, there is a timely question: Is it possible to prompt LLMs to do zero-shot IE tasks under a unified framework?
+Zero-shot IE tasks are challenging because the structured data containing multiple dependent elements are difficult to extract through one-time prediction, especially for some complex tasks like RE.
 Previous works decompose these complex tasks into different parts and train several modules to solve each part.
-For example, in the RE task, the pipeline method PURE~\citep{zhong2021frustratingly} first identifies two entities and then predicts the relations between them.
-However, supervision from labeled data is required in this model.
+For example, in the RE task, the pipeline method PURE~\citep{zhong-chen-2021-frustratingly} first identifies two entities and then predicts the relation between them.
+However, supervision from labeled data is required for this model.
 Additionally, \citet{li2019entity} regard RE as a question-answering process by first extracting subjects and then objects according to the relation templates.